momomo/momomo.com.example.app.Crypto.based.on.hibernate.libraries/README.md

 While in **[`Bitcoin`](https://github.com/momomo/momomo.com.example.app.Crypto/tree/master/src/momomo/com/example/app/entities/Bitcoin.java)**, **[`Etherum`](https://github.com/momomo/momomo.com.example.app.Crypto/tree/master/src/momomo/com/example/app/entities/Etherun.java)**, **[`Polkadot`](https://github.com/momomo/momomo.com.example.app.Crypto/tree/master/src/momomo/com/example/app/entities/Polkadot.java)** services, we required the transaction inside the insert method, in **[`Stellar`](https://github.com/momomo/momomo.com.example.app.Crypto/tree/master/src/momomo/com/example/app/entities/Stellar.java)**, we no longer make use of `requireTransaction()` there because we figured it was better design to *place that burden* on the caller to know the call needs a transaction to reduce boiler plate further.

-Using `Spring`, that caller would have had to extract those parts to fit neatly into a method while the caller for us would simply wrap them inside a lambda.
+Using `Spring`, the caller would have had to extract those parts to fit neatly into a method while the caller for us would simply wrap them inside a lambda.

 So rather than doing: